Consumer Tips

 "Hard" inquiries are credit report requests from lenders when you apply for credit (including services such as cell phone or utility accounts).
 They do show up on the credit report supplied to lenders and they will affect your credit score.
 Inquiries count for a small part of a credit score, but it is a good idea to avoid multiple inquiries in a short period of time, especially if your credit isn't very strong.

-• Fact #3: If you have a collection account on your credit report it remains there for seven years and six months from when you fell behind.
+Inquiries stay on your report for two years, though inquiries within the past year affect your credit the most. - Fact #3: If you have a collection account on your credit report it remains there for seven years and six months from when you fell behind.

 Collection or charge-off accounts can be reported for 7½ years from the date you first fell behind leading up to the collection or charge-off.
 It does not start when the account was placed for collection or from the date of last activity.
 This is true whether or not you pay off the collection account.